How to sleep properly on your side

 - Aligning the spine

-- Do morning stretching exercises
+- Do morning stretches

-- Don't sleep on your arm.
+- Don't sleep on your arm

 - Get more pillows